Sebastian-Schoof/0xChess/readme.md

 -   [ ] enable clock games
 -   [ ] enable concurrent games (maybe even accounts)
 -   [ ] make socket protocol more robust

+## technical remarks

+if the technical side of this project tickles your fancy, here are some things I should have done differently:

+-   use zustand instead of shoving preacts signals around
+    -   the subscriptions would have probably played nicer with phaser
+    -   would have lead to less duplications of state in phaser vs preact
+-   use deno instead of node when doing a backend
+    -   especially esmodules vs ts-node was a pain to "work" with
+    -   typescript is native to deno
+-   having "type safe" sockets might not be worth having an unholy wrapper for client and server sockets